 - Returns SQL_WCHAR instead of SQL_CHAR. - Returns SQL WVARCHAR instead of SQL VARCHAR. - Returns SQL_WLONGVARCHAR instead of SQL LONGVARCHAR. - 3.
 To configure the connector to return Boolean columns as SQL_VARCHAR instead of SQL_BIT, select the Show Boolean Column As String check box. - 4.
 To configure the connector to return Text columns as SQL_LONGVARCHAR instead of SQL_VARCHAR, select the Text as LongVarChar check box. - 5.
-To configure the connector to return Bytea columns as SQL_LONGVARBINARY instead of SQL_VARBINARY, select the Bytea As LongVarBinary check box. - 6.
-In the Max Varchar field, type the maximum data length for VarChar columns. - 7.
-In the Max LongVarChar field, type the maximum data length for LongVarChar columns. - 8.
-In the Max Bytea field, type the maximum data length for Bytea columns. - 9.
+In the Max Varchar field, type the maximum data length for VarChar columns. - 6.
+In the Max LongVarChar field, type the maximum data length for LongVarChar columns. - 7.
 To save your settings and close the Data Type Configuration dialog box, click OK.